clueboard/milc/README.md

 very hard to use or get started with, or are otherwise very heavyweight.
 I wanted a comprehensive framework that was easy to get started with.

+MILC starts simple, but as your program grows you'll find the functionality you need is already available in most cases.

 If you'd like to see how MILC compares to other tools see [COMPARISONS.md](COMPARISONS.md).